QSMxT/QSMxT/docs/pages/4_using-qsmxt/2_qsmxt.md

 This page asks you to select which premade QSM pipeline you would like to use.

-{: .note }
-You can still change any specific [settings](#step-3-settings-menu) later.

-{: .note }
-Pipelines with *assumes human brain* apply masking techniques optimized for human brain imaging only and should not be applied in other regions.
-You may also adjust the masking algorithm in the [settings](#step-3-settings-menu).

 ```
 === Premade QSM pipelines ===
 default: Default QSMxT settings (GRE)